thefox61/Asteroids/README.txt

-Remake of the classic game Asteroids with some fun twists.
+Remake of the classic game Asteroids.
 Created by: Hunter Fox

 Written in Javascript using WebGL and GlMatrix.